lobau/nautilus-scripts/README.md

 ## Installing the command-line tools

-The simplest way if you are on Fedora is to run:
+Install rpm-fusion if you don't have it, and run:

 `sudo dnf install icoutils inkscape jpegoptim pngquant ffmpeg ImageMagick`